dtarudji/SOA12cUpgrade/soacs100.md

-This SOACS Provisioning Lab demo is presented by Greg.
+This SOACS Provisioning Lab demo in lieu of the hands-on-lab.